sketch0395/un-dashboard/un-dashboard/README.md

 ## Contributing

-Contributions to UN-Dashboard are welcome!
+Contributions to Nexus Control are welcome!
 Please follow these steps:

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/amazing-feature`)